 The smokey food stalls erupting with the smells of chicken skewers and sausage and seared fish entice you more than the famous sights in a new city.
 You're always willing and ready to drop hundreds on a Michelin-starred restaurant on vacation since you've budgeted more wiggle room for meals than you did on accommodation.
-And when you're not testing out new eateries, cooking is a cathartic hobby of yours.
+And when you're not testing out new eateries, cooking is a cathartic hobby

-Your friends and family call you a food snob but, really, you just have higher standards — you're a foodie.
+Your friends and family call you a food snob but, really, you just have higher standards — you're a foodie

 What Is a Foodie?